Code-Institute-Submissions/Podcast_Collective/README.md

 A collection of recommended podcasts.
 CRUD has been built into the site to enable authorised users to Edit, Add and Delete podcasts.
 The Landing page has the read facility.

-The project can be viewed a <a>thttps://podcast-collective.herokuapp.com/</a>
+The project can be viewed at  <a>thttps://podcast-collective.herokuapp.com/</a>

 ### CONCEPT:
-Having completed the section of the course a suggestion was made to create a favourite recipe site.
+Having completed the third section of the course we received a suggestion was made to create a favourite recipe site.
 However, as I do not cook, I felt I wanted to find an alternative.
 Having recently got into the joy of listening to podcasts whilst driving I wanted to spread this joy and pass on some good examples.

 ### WIREFRAME: